rickparrish/lndapi/README.md

 Their service includes an API that can be used to automate parts of the control panel, which is pretty easy to use, but lndapi makes it even easier!

-<strong>This is still in the early stages of development, so only a small subset of the API has been implemented so far.
-The rest is in the works...</strong>
+<strong>This is still in the early stages of development, so while I've tested every method as I've added them, there could still be bugs and edge cases to work out.</strong>

 # Supported Actions